graham/v8-multi-future-example/README.md

     }
 ```

-Should usually show 10 pending promises, however, __seemingly__ at random, 2 promises will be auto-rejected or auto-resolved with odd data.
+This __should__ show 10 pending promises, however, __seemingly__ at random, 2 promises will be auto-rejected or auto-resolved with odd data.

 No matter how many promises we create, it's always 2 that are auto-resolve/rejected.
 I would expect the fixed number of 2 to change based on the total number of promises if it was a simple memory leak or mishandling of internal data.